Our top tips!

 All universities will offer support for a range of issues.
 This can include: financial support and budgeting; career and CV-building support; and disability and mental health support.
 There is often also a general ‘help-zone’.

 During induction at university, you will meet your Personal Tutor, who is responsible for overseeing your academic studies and providing any personal support that you might need.
 Your tutor will be a good person to speak to if you are looking for support, or are unsure of what support is available to you.
 University accommodation blocks will also have a security team available at all times.
-If you need support now, you can call our helpline.
+If you need support now, you can contact us.
 Do not hesitate to ring 999 if you are in immediate danger.

 Never suffer in silence if you need help with absolutely anything while you are at university.
 Your lecturers, tutors and peers want you to succeed at university just as much as you do, so make sure that you use all of the resources available.